Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 From there, you’ll see a list of Hilton hotels at your destination, along with the nightly points rate of each hotel (unless it’s sold out!).

-To choose a hotel, click the “Book a Room” button that’s under the nightly rate.
+To choose a hotel, click the “Select” button that’s under the nightly rate.

 Step 4.
 Choose Your Room Type